Get This

 Get This was an Australian radio comedy show which aired on Triple M and was hosted by Tony Martin and Ed Kavalee, with contributions from panel operator, Richard Marsland.
 A different guest co-host was featured nearly every day on the show and included music played throughout.

 On the 15 October 2007 episode, the Get This team announced that Triple M/Austereo would not be renewing the show for 2008.
 The final broadcast was on 23 November 2007.
 During its lifetime and since its cancellation, Get This developed a strong cult following.

 The Get This team

 Guest co-hosts

-Get This featured a different guest co-host (both local and international) nearly every day, with Australian comedians, musicians, writers, actors, and old Triple M/EON FM DJs making regular appearances.
+Get This featured a different guest co-host (both local and international) nearly every day, with Australian comedians, musicians, writers, actors, and old Triple M DJs making regular appearances.
 Regular co-hosts included Ross Noble, Greg Fleet, Fifi Box, Glenn Robbins, Cal Wilson, Scott Edgar, Peter Rowsthorn, Tom Gleisner, Santo Cilauro, Angus Sampson, Andrea Powell, Lachy Hulme, and Josh Lawson.